edrlab/webpub-viewer/README.md

 2. with assets served by r2-streamer-js (in-memory model);
 3. embedded in exploded EPUB files themselves.

-Example EPUB *The Call of the Wild* has been kindly offered by Jellybooks.
+Example EPUBs *The Call of the Wild* and *A Journey to the Center of the Earth* have been kindly offered by Jellybooks.

 ### Static